wilsonify/wilsonify.github.io/content/recipes/CORNMEAL WAFFLES WITH STRAWBERRY SYRUP65.md

 ## Modifications
-Fresh strawberries are best but frozen will do as long as you thaw that shit out.
+Fresh strawberries are best but frozen will do as long as you thaw that    out.

  Add the 4 TBL if your strawberries aren’t that sweet or if you like a sweet-ass syrup.

- Same shit that you would use to make cornbread.
+ Same    that you would use to make cornbread.
 Sometimes it’s called corn flour in the store.
 Just don’t buy

 polenta and you’ll be cool.